 Your savings are just one of the many levers that determine a good retirement plan.

 - How much you earn in Social Security or pensions

 - Where you live

 A good retirement calculator can help you assess these factors.
 The NewRetirement retirement calculator is easy to use and gives you reliable feedback about how well prepared for retirement you are.

-Whether you are retiring because you think you have saved enough money, because of health concerns, you hate your job or just can’t wait to live the life you have always dreamed of, you should create a solid retirement plan.
+Whether you are retiring because you think you have saved enough money, because of health concerns, or just can’t wait to live the life you have always dreamed of, you should create a solid retirement plan.

 14. Do You Know What You Want to Do Next?

 When you ask yourself, “when I retire,” are you trying to get away from something or to something?